-Disclosure controls and procedures have been designed to provide reasonable assurance that all relevant information required to be disclosed by the Company's is accumulated and communicated to senior management as appropriate to allow timely decisions regarding required disclosure.
-The Company's President and Chief Executive Officer and Chief Financial Officer have concluded, based on their evaluation of the design of the disclosure controls and procedures that as of March 31, 2021, the Company's disclosure controls and procedures that material information is made known to them by others within the Company are appropriately designed.
+Disclosure controls and procedures have been designed to provide reasonable assurance that all relevant information required to be disclosed by the Company is accumulated and communicated to senior management as appropriate to allow timely decisions regarding required disclosure.
+The Company's President and Chief Executive Officer and Chief Financial Officer have concluded, based on their evaluation of the design of the disclosure controls and procedures, that as of June 30, 2021, the Company's disclosure controls and procedures provide reasonable assurance that material information is made known to them by others within the Company and that the controls are appropriately designed.